 Recipients receive a $10,000 grant and the opportunity to accept the award plaque at a ceremony in Washington, DC.
 Awardees also receive capacity-building and communications support, designed to make their organizations stronger.
 In addition, 38 exceptional youth-focused arts and humanities programs across the United States receive a Finalist Certificate of Excellence.
 One country each year also receives our International Spotlight Award for a remarkable youth-oriented cultural program.

-The National Arts and Humanities Youth Program Award is a signature initiative of the President’s Committee on the Arts and the Humanities™ in partnership with the National Endowment for the Arts, the National Endowment for the Humanities, and the Institute of Museum and Library Services™ to showcase cultural excellence and enhance the availability of out-of-school arts and humanities programs to children and young people.
+The National Arts and Humanities Youth Program Awards initiative is a signature program of the President’s Committee on the Arts and the Humanities™—in partnership with the National Endowment for the Arts, the National Endowment for the Humanities, and the Institute of Museum and Library Services™—to showcase cultural excellence and enhance the availability of out-of-school arts and humanities programs to children and young people.